1932 - 2017

 Inducted in 2009

-Mel Tillis has ranked in the top echelon of country music singers and songwriters for nearly 40 years.
-Best known for his performing, Tillis also is a force in songwriting, having penned hit songs that made profound impacts on other performers' careers.
+Mel Tillis ranked in the top echelon of country music singers and songwriters for nearly 40 years.
+Best known for his performing, Tillis also was a force in songwriting, having penned hit songs that made profound impacts on other performers' careers.

-Since his own recording career started in 1958, Tillis has recorded more than 70 albums, many of which reached platinum level in sales.
-His reputation as a philanthropist for various good causes around Florida, with an emphasis on supporting disadvantaged youth programs, has made him a much-appreciated household name in the Sunshine State.
+Since his recording career began in 1958, Tillis recorded more than 70 albums, many of which reached platinum level in sales.
+His reputation as a philanthropist for various good causes around Florida, with an emphasis on supporting disadvantaged youth programs, made him a much-appreciated household name in the Sunshine State.